The Church of Jesus Christ of Latter-day Saints in Alabama

 The Church of Jesus Christ of Latter-day Saints in Alabama refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Alabama.
 The first small branch was established in 1842.
-It has since grown to 39,832 members in 76 congregations.
+It has since grown to 41,252 members in 75 congregations.

 Official church membership as a percentage of general population was 0.75% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, 1% of Alabamians identify most closely with The Church of Jesus Christ of Latter-day Saints.
 The LDS Church is the 10th largest denomination in Alabama.

-Stakes are located in Birmingham, Dothan, Gadsden, Huntsville, Madison, Mobile, Montgomery, and Tuscaloosa.
+Stakes are located in Birmingham, Decatur, Dothan, Gadsden, Huntsville, Madison, Mobile, Montgomery, and Tuscaloosa.